chris-k84/TcExplore/Design Pattern Zone/Src/Src/Decorator_Pattern/Decorator_Pattern_README.md

 # Decorator Pattern

-## The Decorator Pattern for Motion
+## The Decorator Pattern for IO

-This sample was created to show the Decorator Pattern applied to TwinCAT, specifically
+This sample was created to show the Decorator Pattern applied to TwinCAT, specifically in this sample we take a class represneting an analogue input and create decorators that can be applied to change the signal value with no impact on the wider program.

 *[PatternGuru - Decorator Pattern](https://refactoring.guru/design-patterns/decorator)*